 PDGA World Champ's Latitude 64 Dagger nearly went for a grand

-June 27, 2017 by Steve Hill in Livewire with 1 comments
+June 27, 2017 by Steve Hill in Livewire, News with 1 comments

 Ricky Wysocki got a little bonus on top of his $12,000 payday for winning the PDGA Professional Disc Golf World Championships, as the putter he used for the final round of the event sold for $500 in an auction earlier this week.

 Wysocki listed his Latitude 64 Dagger on Dollar Disc Golf Auctions, a Facebook group with more than 25,000 members.
 Offers were up to the winning mark within an hour, he said, and he almost sold it for much more.